 The Committee report accordingly to the Board of Trustees.
-Mrs T Penfold is the Chair of the Resources Committee.
+Mrs T Penfold is the Chair of the Resources Committee and was re-elected on 22nd October 2020.

 Attendance during the year at meetings of the Resources Committee was as follows: